Exceptional Refractive Surgery in Cranberry Township and Pittsburgh

 To treat cataracts, the surgeon removes the clouded lens and replaces it with a clear, biocompatible intraocular lens (IOL).
 At our Cranberry Township facility, we offer a choice of intraocular lenses to suit patients' unique vision needs.
 The various intraocular lenses available on the market today have their own particular strengths and weaknesses.
 Your ophthalmologist can help you determine which lens best suits your needs.
 Currently, we offer multifocal intraocular lens implants at our Cranberry Township facility.
 These provide patients with the ability to achieve a range of vision that reduces or eliminates the dependence on glasses or contacts.

 Refractive Lens Exchange is another form of refractive surgery performed at our Cranberry Township clinic near Pittsburgh.
-It is a procedure designed for individuals over 40 who are not suitable candidates for LASIK.
+It is a procedure designed for individuals over the age of 40 who would like to decrease or eliminate their dependence on glasses or contact lenses for distance vision or vision at all ranges.
 Like cataract surgery, a refractive lens exchange involves the removal of the eye's natural lens.
 The surgeon replaces the natural lens with the intraocular lens best suited to the patient's vision needs.

 Limbal Relaxing Incisions